peterdillon/Grunt-PostCSS-Boilerplate/README.md

 2. grunt
 3. grunt-postcss
 4. grunticon
-5. A lot of plugins - you can find them in package.json and the Gruntfile.js
+5. Plugin names can be found in package.json and the Gruntfile.js

 ### Installation

-I started by looking at other peoples gruntifiles, reading docs and (admittedly) had a lot of trouble getting PostCSS to run in the first place.
-After a ton of troubleshooting, a relatively steep learning curve, starting from scratch and installing each plugin one by one
-(building and viewing results after each install) I finally got it to just about where I "think" I can use this on a production project.
+I started by looking at other peoples gruntifiles, reading docs and (admittedly) had trouble getting PostCSS to run in the first place.
+After a ton of troubleshooting, I finally got it to just about where I "think" I can use this on a production project.
+Now it is here for you to use as a reference and starting point.

 ## What PostCSS and other plugins I'm using